bfassbender/iacl/README.md

 This project is an campaign logger for [Fantasy Flight's Imperial Assault] (https://www.fantasyflightgames.com/en/products/star-wars-imperial-assault) board game.
 I'm using it for two purposes.
 Firstly to create an easy to use webbased campaign log for that game.
 And secondly to educate myself on building dynamic webapps with AngularJS and Twitter Bootstrap.

+## Disclaimer
+This tool is unofficial and is not affiliated with Fantasy Flight Games, Lucasfilm Ltd., or Disney.

 ## Contributing

 If you want to contribute or help me getting used to building webapps, feel free to contact me via github